sotmasman/Silicon-microprobes/README.md

 4. Gerber 256ch PCB.zip         - Gerber files for a panel primarily containing 256 ch PCBs.
 Used for submitting PCB order to manufacturer.

+5. Gerber 32ch PCB.zip          -Gerber files for 32 ch PCBs used for freely moving animal recordings.

+6. Gerber omnetics to molex adapter.zip    -Gerber files for an omnetics-to-molex adapter board.
+Used for plugging in the 32 ch PCB into the Intan 128 ch amplifier board for electroplating.
 **********************